Obaidah-Jbreel/tPanel/README.md

 * You are not permitted to republish any edition of tPanel.

-* You are not permitted to sell tPanel This means you should exclude MSCP from your price when you are going to sell your services.
+* You are not permitted to sell tPanel This means you should exclude tPanel from your price when you are going to sell your services.

 * Items not mentioned are allowed! .